Ontario Highway 5: Predecessors

-Dundas Street is one of the oldest road in Ontario, created before Confederation when the province was known as Upper Canada (a reference to being upstream from Lower Canada on the St. Lawrence River).
+Dundas Street is one of the oldest roads in Ontario, created before Confederation when the province was known as Upper Canada (a reference to being upstream from Lower Canada on the St. Lawrence River).
 Under the orders of the first lieutenant governor of Upper Canada, John Graves Simcoe, Captain Samuel Smith led 100 of the Queen's Rangers to open a road from the head of Lake Ontario (now known as Dundas) to La Tranche (later London) in early 1791.
 The first 32 km from the lakehead to the Grand River—where the Mohawk village that was home to Joseph Brant was located—were blazed by the rangers by October 25, 1793.
 Another 75 km were cleared from the Grand River to the forks of the Thames River by the spring of 1794.

 In 1795, Asa Danforth, the namesake of Danforth Avenue, opened a road east to the new town of York (now Toronto).
 These early trails "involved nothing more than clearing a corridor through the bush, leaving the bigger stumps to rot, often detouring around the really big trees."

 The nature of travel in this period meant that daily movement was limited to several miles, and as a result hotels and taverns were established every few miles.
 Several of these became the seeds of villages, such as Waterdown, Cooksville and Islington.